ftk1000/w2v_ftk1000/mikolov_papers.md

 almost 40% of the questions.
 We demonstrate that the word vectors capture semantic regularities by using the vector offset method to answer SemEval-2012 Task 2 questions.
+   - In Section 2, we discuss related work; Section
+3 describes the recurrent neural network language model we used to obtain word vectors; Section 4 discusses the test sets; Section 5 describes our proposed vector offset method; Section 6 summarizes our experiments, and we conclude in Section 7.
+   ## Challenges
+   -  Early neural network language models for distributed word representations demonstrated outstanding performance in terms of word-prediction, but also **the need for more computationally efficient models**.
+This has been addressed by subsequent work using hierarchical prediction (Morin and Bengio, 2005; Mnih and Hinton, 2009;
+Le et al., 2011; Mikolov et al., 2011b; Mikolov et al., 2011a).
+    - This has been addressed
+by subsequent work using **hierarchical prediction** (Morin and Bengio, 2005; Mnih and Hinton, 2009;
+Le et al., 2011; Mikolov et al., 2011b; Mikolov et al., 2011a).
+   - The word representations we study are learned by a recurrent neural network language model (Mikolov et al., 2010)

 []()<br>